Dwelling entitlement search

 A dwelling entitlement refers to the potential for Council to approve a dwelling on a certain property.
 It is important for the community, and land-owners in particular, to understand that under current Local Environmental Plans (LEPs), rural zones are primarily used for rural production and not the construction of dwellings, unless a dwelling entitlement exists.

-Applicable rural zonings that require a dwelling entitlement search, include:
+The applicable rural zoning that requires a dwelling entitlement search, is: